BOARD OF DIRECTORS

 SHARON J. WASHINGTON

-Professional: Higher Education Strategic Leadership Consultant and a kitchen and bath designer.
+Professional: Higher Education Strategic Leadership Consultant and the principal owner and designer of Eclexis Design, LLC, specializing in kitchens and baths.
 Former executive director of a national non-profit; primarily a career as a faculty member and administrator at colleges and universities in the midwest, northeast, southeast, and west.

 Personal: Lives in Oakland with wife Barbara.
 Enjoys dance, theatre, and travel.